Obi-Wan Kenobi on Disney Plus: Everything we know so far

 Joining them are Kumail Nanjiani, O'Shea Jackson Jr., Moses Ingram, Indira Varma, Rupert Friend, Sung Kang, Simone Kessell and Benny Safdie in unknown roles -- none of them has previously been in Star Wars.

-On April 22, Variety reported that Maya Erskine (seen in Hulu comedy PEN15) had been cast in the show.
-Her role is unkown.
+On April 22, Variety reported that Maya Erskine (seen in Hulu comedy PEN15) has been cast in the show.
+Her role is unknown.

 There's one other actor who'll almost certainly show up, as suggested near the end of Revenge of the Sith.